Optical and cm follow-ups of the Changing-Look event in Mkn 590

 \subsection{Suite of optical spectra across 3 years}

-To characterize the current state of BLR activity, we present three new optical spectra taken with the ALFOSC instrument of the 2.5 meter Nordic Optical Telescope (NOT; Obs ID: 70-406; PI: B.\ Palit) on 20 Dec.\ 2024, 30 Jan.\ 2025, and 18 Feb.\ 2025.
-The total on-source integration time was 3 hours, obtained under clear skies and sub-arcsecond seeing with a 1'' slit width across all three epochs.
-Previously, Mkn 590 was also observed by the Dark Energy Spectroscopic Instrument (DESI) on 26 Jan.\ 2022\footnote{the publicly available DESI DR1 spectrum was download using the SPectra Analysis and Retrievable Catalog Lab (SPARCL) pipeline \citep{sparcl_2025ASPC..541...77J}.} and the FLOYDS spectrograph of the Faulkes Telescope South, through the Las Cumbres Observatory (LCO) network on 11 Nov.\ 2024 \citep{2025MNRAS.540L..14P}.
-The times of all five spectra are marked in Fig.~\ref{fig:lightcrv} by asterisks (*), and we can trace the evolution of emission line profiles in the BLR within the last three years as the source varied in X-ray/UV flux.
+To characterize the current state of BLR activity, we present three new optical spectra taken with the Alhambra Faint Object Spectrograph and Camera (ALFOSC) instrument of the 2.5 meter Nordic Optical Telescope (NOT; Obs ID: 70-406; PI: B.\ Palit) on 20 Dec.\ 2024, 30 Jan.\ 2025, and 18 Feb.\ 2025.
+Each epoch was observed using the grism \#3 configuration with a 1'' slit, providing wavelength coverage of 3200 -- 7070 Å. The total on-source integration time across the three epochs was 3 hours.
+The brightness of the source, B = 14.87 and R = 14.70 mag, allowed us to obtain spectra with high signal-to-noise even under grey sky conditions.
+Previously, Mkn 590 was also observed by the Dark Energy Spectroscopic Instrument (DESI) on 26 Jan.\ 2022\footnote{the publicly available DESI DR1 spectrum was downloaded using the SPectra Analysis and Retrievable Catalog Lab (SPARCL) pipeline \citep{sparcl_2025ASPC..541...77J}.} and the FLOYDS spectrograph of the Faulkes Telescope South, through the Las Cumbres Observatory (LCO) network on 11 Nov.\ 2024 \citep{2025MNRAS.540L..14P}.
+The times of optical spectra from three instruments are marked in Fig.~\ref{fig:lightcrv} by vertical blue, solid lines.
+Next we trace the evolution of emission line profiles in the BLR within the last three years as the source varied in X-ray/UV flux.
 All spectra were flux-normalized using the [O III] $\lambda$5007 narrow emission line following the framework of \citet{vanGr1992PASP..104..700V}, adopting the line flux measured in the 2003 SDSS spectrum \citep{2025MNRAS.540L..14P} using the fitting software \texttt{PYQSOFIT} \citep{Guo2018ascl.soft09008G}.
 The resulting normalized spectra are shown in Fig.~\ref{fig:opt}.
 Going from 2022 to 2025, all lines show a clear increase in the flux of the broad H$\beta$ $\lambda$4861 and H$\alpha$ $\lambda$6563 components (indicated by vertical dotted lines) as a response to increasing X-ray/far-UV fluxes.